Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---user-guide.md

 Submit content to Smartling

-Select all target languages as you want translated and click **Send to Smartling.**
+Select all target languages as you want translated and click **Send to Smartling**.

 ![](/uploads/versions/2bdcc9ce-d95e-11e4-8ad5-a40f3492135b_png__999-907_---x----281-259x---.png)